adlnet/xAPI-Spec/xAPI-Communication.md

 * <a name="1.5.2.s3.b2"></a>An LRS MUST NOT pull Statements from another LRS without requesting Attachments.
 * <a name="1.5.2.s3.b3"></a>An LRS MUST NOT push Statements into another LRS without including Attachment data received, if any, for those Attachments.
-* <a name="1.5.2.s3.b4"></a>When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST accept batches of
+* <a name="1.5.2.s3.b4"></a>When receiving a PUT or POST with a document type of `multipart/mixed`, an LRS MUST accept batches of
 Statements that contain Attachments in the Transmission Format described above.
-* <a name="1.5.2.s3.b5"></a>When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST reject batches of
+* <a name="1.5.2.s3.b5"></a>When receiving a PUT or POST with a document type of `multipart/mixed`, an LRS MUST reject batches of
 Statements having Attachments that neither contain a fileUrl nor match a received Attachment part based on their hash.
-* <a name="1.5.2.s3.b6"></a>When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD assume a Content-Transfer-Encoding of binary for Attachment parts.
+* <a name="1.5.2.s3.b6"></a>When receiving a PUT or POST with a document type of `multipart/mixed`, an LRS SHOULD assume a Content-Transfer-Encoding of binary for Attachment parts.
 * <a name="1.5.2.s3.b7"></a>An LRS MAY reject (batches of) Statements that are larger than the LRS is configured to allow.
-* <a name="1.5.2.s3.b8"></a>When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD* accept batches of Statements which contain no attachment Objects.
+* <a name="1.5.2.s3.b8"></a>When receiving a PUT or POST with a document type of `multipart/mixed`, an LRS SHOULD* accept batches of Statements which contain no Attachment Objects.
-* <a name="1.5.2.s3.b9"></a>When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD* accept batches of Statements which contain only attachment Objects with a populated fileUrl.
+* <a name="1.5.2.s3.b9"></a>When receiving a PUT or POST with a document type of `multipart/mixed`, an LRS SHOULD* accept batches of Statements which contain only Attachment Objects with a populated fileUrl.

-__Note:__ There is no requirement that Statement batches using the mime/multipart format contain Attachments.
+__Note:__ There is no requirement that Statement batches using the "mime/multipart" format contain Attachments.

 ###### <a name="1.5.2.s4"></a>Learning Record Provider Requirements

 * <a name="1.5.2.s4.b1"></a>A Learning Record Provider MAY send Statements with Attachments as described above.
-* <a name="1.5.2.s4.b2"></a>A Learning Record Provider MAY send multiple Statements where some or all have Attachments if using "POST".
+* <a name="1.5.2.s4.b2"></a>A Learning Record Provider MAY send multiple Statements where some or all have Attachments if using POST.
-* <a name="1.5.2.s4.b3"></a>A Learning Record Provider MAY send batches of type "application/json" where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.
+* <a name="1.5.2.s4.b3"></a>A Learning Record Provider MAY send batches of type `application/json` where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.
 * <a name="1.5.2.s4.b4"></a>A Learning Record Provider SHOULD use SHA-256, SHA-384, or SHA-512 to populate the "sha2" property.

 ###### <a name="1.5.2.s5"></a>File URL
-The File URL is intended to provide a location from which the attachment can be received.
+The File URL is intended to provide a location from which the Attachment can be received.
-There are, however, no requirements for the owner of the attachment to make the attachment data available at the location indefinitely or to make the attachment publically available without security restrictions.
-When determining attachment hosting arrangements, those creating Statements using the "fileUrl" property are encouraged to consider the needs of end recipient(s) of the Statement especially if the attachment content is not included with the Statement.
+There are, however, no requirements for the owner of the Attachment to make the Attachment data available at the location indefinitely or to make the Attachment publically available without security restrictions.
+When determining Attachment hosting arrangements, those creating Statements using the "fileUrl" property are encouraged to consider the needs of end recipient(s) of the Statement, especially if the Attachment content is not included with the Statement.

-* <a name="1.5.2.s5.b1"></a>The attachment data SHOULD be retrievable at the URL indicated by the fileUrl.
+* <a name="1.5.2.s5.b1"></a>The Attachment data SHOULD be retrievable at the URL indicated by the fileUrl.
 * <a name="1.5.2.s5.b2"></a>The owner of the attachment MAY stop providing the attachment data at this IRL at any time.
-* <a name="1.5.2.s5.b3"></a>Security restrictions MAY be applied to those attempting to access the attachment data at this IRL.
+* <a name="1.5.2.s5.b3"></a>Security restrictions MAY be applied to those attempting to access the Attachment data at this IRL.

-The period of time an attachment is made available for, and the security restrictions applied to hosted attachments, are out of scope of this specification.
+The period of time an Attachment is made available for, and the security restrictions applied to hosted attachments, are out of scope of this specification.

 ###### <a name="1.5.2.s6"></a>Example

-Below is an example of a very simple Statement with an attachment.
+Below is an example of a very simple Statement with an Attachment.
 Please note the following:

 * <a name="1.5.2.s6.b1"></a>The boundary in the sample was chosen to demonstrate valid character classes;
 * <a name="1.5.2.s6.b2"></a>The selected boundary does not appear in any of the parts;
-* <a name="1.5.2.s6.b3"></a>For readability the sample attachment is text/plain.
-Even if it had been a 'binary' type like 'image/jpeg' no encoding would be done, the raw octets would be included;
+* <a name="1.5.2.s6.b3"></a>For readability the sample attachment is of type "text/plain".
+Even if it had been a binary type like "image/jpeg", no encoding would be done, the raw octets would be included;
-* <a name="1.5.2.s6.b4"></a>Per RFC 2046, the boundary is <CRLF> followed by -- followed by the boundary string declared in the header.
+* <a name="1.5.2.s6.b4"></a>Per RFC 2046, the boundary is `<CRLF>` followed by -- followed by the boundary string declared in the header.

 __Note:__ Don't forget the ```<CRLF>```  when building or parsing these messages.